 - Sponsor assessment – a dedicated assessment for change leaders which is specifically designed to provide them with guidance and feedback on key variables including behavior modelling, use or positive/negative enforcement, understanding people impact to change and focus on future state objectives.

 More on these to follow in a subsequent blog as part of the series.

-- You can take a dashboard driven approach to change – That mirrors the approach that the rest of the organizations is taking in the way that they collect, analyze and report data and insight.
+That mirrors the approach that the rest of the organizations is taking in the way that they collect, analyze and report data and insight.